Coloboma

 WHAT IS A COLOBOMA?

-A coloboma is a problem with the formation of either the eyelid or the eyeball that is present since birth [See figure 1].
-In a coloboma, parts of the eyeball or the eyelid may be small, underdeveloped or missing.
-A coloboma happens when tissues that are supposed to become the eyeball and the eyelids do not connect or form well.
+A coloboma is a problem in the eye that happens before birth.
+Part of the eye or eyelid does not form the right way.
+In a coloboma, parts of the eye or eyelid may be too small, not fully formed, or missing.
+This happens when the tissues that should form the eye and eyelids do not grow normally.

 IS COLOBOMA HERITABLE?